codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

     admissionWebhooks:
       enabled: false
 ```
+> New `ingress-nginx` subchart creates a new `cf-ingress-nginx-controller` service (`type: LoadBalancer`) instead of old `cf-ingress-controller` service.
+So make sure to update DNS record for `global.appUrl` to point to a new external load balancer IP.
+  You can get external load balancer IP with:
+  `kubectl get svc cf-ingress-nginx-controller -o jsonpath={.status.loadBalancer.ingress[0].ip`

 #### Update configuration for RabbitMQ chart
 From version **1.2.2 and higher**, we have deprecated support for the `Codefresh-managed Rabbitmq` chart.
 Bitnami public `bitnami/rabbitmq` chart has replaced the `Codefresh-managed rabbitmq`.
 For more information, see [bitnami/rabbitmq](https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq).